PaddlePaddle/PaddleNLP/model_zoo/ernie-3.0/README_EN.md

 ## Model Compression

 Although ERNIE 3.0 has provided effective 6-layer and 4-layer lightweight models that can be used directly after fine-tuning, models need to be compressed if models require further deployment and release.
-You can refer to the model compression schemes and API provided here to process fine-tuned models.
+You can use the model compression plans and API to compress the fine-tuned models.

 <a name="Environment Dependencies"></a>